-School of Engineering minors are available to all students pursuing an undergraduate degree at Alfred University, but they are generally intended for students majoring in engineering, math, and the physical sciences.
-Students must meet the prerequisites for the specified courses.
-An average of "C" or better must be attained in courses submitted for the minor.
+The School of Engineering has minors available to all students pursuing an undergraduate degree at Alfred University.
+All students must meet the prerequisites for the specified courses.
+These minors are generally intended for students majoring in engineering, math and the physical sciences.
 Some minors have restrictions which prevent them from being taken by certain engineering minors, i.e. the Materials Science minor is not available to students majoring in Biomaterials Engineering, Ceramic Engineering or Glass Engineering Science.

 Requirements for the Biomaterials Minor

 BIOL 211 Biochemistry and Cell Biology 4

 CEMS 214 Materials Structure and Properties 3

 CEMS 368 Introduction to Bioengineering 3

-CEMS 468 Biomedical Materials (or CEMS 465 Biocompatibility) 3
+Biocompatibility or Biomedical Materials 3

-CHEM 310 Basic Organic Chemistry (or CHEM 315) 3
+CHEM 310 or 315 Basic Organic Chemistry or Organic Chemistry I 3 or 4

 Plus 2 courses from n the following list:

 BIOL 302 General Microbiology 4

-BIOL 307 Anatomy and Physiology: Nerves, Muscles and Skelton 4
+BIOL 307 Anatomy and Physiology: Nerves, Muscles and Ske elton 4

 BIOL 308 Anatomy and Physiology: Viscera 4

 BIOL 375 Comparative Vertebrate Anatomy 4

 BIOL 376 Animal Physiology 4

 BIOL 402 Immunology 4

 BIOL 420 Biochemistry: Proteins and Metabolism 4

 BIOL 422 Biochemistry: Nucleic Acids 4

 CEMS 466 Skeletal Tissue 3

-Minimum total credit hours: 23
+Minimum total credit hours: 23 or 24

-Requirements for the Glass Science Minor
+Requirements for the Glass Science and Technology Minor

 CEMS 322 Introduction to Glass Science 3

+CEMS 325 Glass Laboratory 2